SHAHMACP/Statistics-for-Data-Science/Factor Analysis/Factor Analysis.md

 1. Both objective and subjective attributes can be used.

-2.It can be used to identify the hidden dimensions or constraints which may or may not be apparent from direct analysis.
+2. It can be used to identify the hidden dimensions or constraints which may or may not be apparent from direct analysis.

-3.It is not extremely difficult to do and at the same time it's inexpensive and gives accurate results.
+3. It is not extremely difficult to do and at the same time it's inexpensive and gives accurate results.

 4. There is flexibility in naming and using dimensions.